 Figure 1: Conglomerate contact at Purdy's Reward through to Comet Well West.
+(For tenement ownership and Joint Ventures refer Figure 8)

 Artemis Resources Limited ("Artemis" or "the Company") (ASX: ARV) advises that it has submitted a wide ranging Programme of Works ("POW") with the Western Australian Government's Department of Mines, Industry, Regulation and Safety ("DMIRS") to start an extensive drilling, trenching and bulk sampling programme immediately west of Novo Resource Corp's ("Novo") Comet Well Project.
 In addition, Artemis also provides and update on gold nuggets recovered from the current ground rehabilitation works underway at 47K Patch.